isLundy/openExploreDir/README.md

 ## Feature

-open the directory of the current project or the file directory of the read node - - - - - - - shortcut: Shift + B
+open the directory of the current project or the file directory of the read node (or Write node, ReadGeo node, Camera node, etc)- - - - - - - shortcut: Shift + B

 open the .nuke directory - - - - - - - shortcut: Shift + 0